JonatanLindh/kandidat/text/rapport/rapport.typ

 points[x, y, z] = Fbm(distanceToSurface, currentPosition, fastNoise);;
 ```

 In the fBm function, there is a single for-loop which, for each octave, transforms the previously used point-value by adding noise with increased frequency and decreased amplitude.
 Lacunarity is the amount that the frequency should be changed by each octave, and persistence is the amount the amplitude should be multiplied by each octave.
-Typical values for these are ```cs lacunarity = 2``` and ```cs persistence = 0.5``` due to generating natural-looking terrain @quilez2019fbm.
+Typical values for these are ```typst lacunarity = 2``` and ```typst persistence = 0.5``` due to generating natural-looking terrain @quilez2019fbm.
 However, both of these parameters are randomly chosen based on logic later described in @proc-gen in order to add more variation to the planets; to broaden the types of planets that can be generated.

 #text(red)[KANSKE TA UPP SEN - in the papers, a hurst exponent is talked about... (main part)... this is related to the persistence which is used here.
 Commonly 2^(-h) (h is [0,1]) is used and h=1/2 => regular brownian motion.]